 An ESIA scoping site visit was undertaken in September 2021 and a subsequent ESIA site visit completed in November 2021.
-The survey teams from Green Business Innovation and AECOM consisted of biodiversity and socio-economics specialists who completed walkovers of the Project Site, the area immediately surrounding the Solar PV Site, and the proposed Overhead Line route.
+The survey teams from Green Business Innovation and Aecom consisted of biodiversity and socio-economics specialists who completed walkovers of the Project Site, the area immediately surrounding the Solar PV Site, and the proposed Overhead Line route.
 Observations included land use, flora and fauna and the team also conducted a series of meetings and interviews with local authorities and residents.

-The ecological baseline (habitat identification, floral survey, terrestrial fauna and avifauna survey) was established by local biodiversity specialists between the 20th and 22nd September 2021 and by AECOM ecologists/local biodiversity specialist during site surveys on 26th, 27th and 28th November 2021 (referred to as the 'September 2021' and 'November 2021' surveys herein).
+The ecological baseline (habitat identification, floral survey, terrestrial fauna and avifauna survey) was established by local biodiversity specialists in September 2021 and by AECOM ecologists/local biodiversity specialist during site surveys on 23rd, 24th and 25th November 2021 (referred to as the 'September 2021' and 'November 2021' surveys herein).
 These surveys included: